 If you rent a property it is a wise idea for you to purchase renters insurance.
 Having renters insurance is easy to get through your insurance carrier and is fairly affordable compared to the cost of replacing your property.
 Though premium costs vary from state to state, the average cost is between $15 and $30 per month.

-There are many reasons why you should purchase rental insurance and we have listed a few reasons below:
+There are many reasons why you should purchase renters insurance.
+We’ve shared a few of them below:

-- Personal property-Renter’s insurance will protect you from loss to your personal property including clothes, furniture, electronics, and even lugguage when you are traveling.
+- Renters insurance will protect you from loss to your personal property, including clothes, furniture, electronics and even luggage when you are traveling.

-- Landlord requires insurance- Some landlords require that you obtain renter’s insurance before you are allowed to sign a lease.
+- Some landlords require that you obtain renters insurance before you are allowed to sign a lease.

-- Liability coverage- Renter’s insurance covers liability so if someone is injured in your home you will be covered.
-Most renter’s insurance liability coverage is $100,000.
+- Renters insurance covers liability so, if someone is injured in your home, you will be covered.
+Most renters insurance liability coverage is $100,000.

-- Additional Living Expenses- If a property is uninhabitable while it is being repaired, some of your additional living expenses such as temporary housing, food and other expenses may be covered.
+- If a property you are renting becomes uninhabitable while it is being repaired, some of your additional living expenses — such as temporary housing, food and other expenses — may be covered.

-For a piece of mind it’s a good idea to get renter’s insurance.
-For more details on obtaining renter’s insurance, please check with your insurance carrier.
+For peace of mind, it’s a good idea to get renters insurance.
+For more details on obtaining it, please check with your insurance carrier.